3 Things to Consider Before Exiting Your KC Business during a Global Pandemic

 If you're uncertain about exiting your business, you should first reevaluate your objectives for transition.
 If you need to factor in the possibility of a lower sale price, and if you can map out a strategy that will reasonably meet those objectives, then exiting now might still be a good option.
 If you’re unsure whether the outcome will meet your objectives, maybe it’s better to wait for a time when the future is more predictable.

-Needing help planning your exit?
+Need help planning your exit?
 The Kansas Center for Business Transition is a joint effort of Johnson County Community College and the Kansas Small Business Development Center.
 We provide tools and free advice to help small business owners plan and execute their exit from the business.
 Whether it is around the corner or years from now, you will exit your business.
 The Kansas Center for Business Transition can help ensure you exit on your terms.

 Get What Your Business Needs during COVID-19